Find Affordable College Courses

 $7,838 Average Tuition & Fees

-With a ranking of #6, University of Hawaii at Hilo did quite well on this year’s best value schools for health professions students.
+University of Hawaii at Hilo did quite well in this year’s ranking of the best value schools for health professions students.
+It came in at #6 on the list.
 UH Hilo is a small public school located in the town of Hilo.

 UH Hilo undergraduate students pay an average of $7,838 in in-state tuition and fees each year.
 Health Professions majors at UH Hilo take out an average of $23,438 in student loans while working on their egree.